-With that being said, there’s still some interesting studies about this fascinating diterpene…
+With that being said, there are still some interesting studies about this fascinating diterpene…

 …Firstly, Forskolin is well known to increase the levels of cAMP in cells and tissue (cAMP is a messenger that transports biological signals between cells and hormones).
 Increased cAMP levels should by all laws of common sense, increase the sensitivity, amount, and activity of hormones all over the body.

-…Thirdly, this study led by a scientist Michael P. Godard, had 30 obese male subjects who were divided into two groups, the Forskolin group and the placebo group.
+…Thirdly, this study led by scientist Michael P. Godard had 30 obese male subjects who were divided into two groups, the Forskolin group, and the placebo group.

 The Forskolin group received 250 mg’s of 10% Forskolin extract twice a day for 12 weeks, and the placebo group obviously got a fake pill.